ncss-tech/ROSETTA-docs/README.md

 For engineering applications, current processes being used to access authoritative soils data, predict hydraulic parameters, and subsequently calculate lateral effects distances are time consuming and a considerable amount of pre and post processing are required.
 ROSETTA hydraulic outputs included in the web service and API include output parameters of importance for engineering applications.

+ROSETTA hydraulic parameters are also used in a variety of other ways including:
+* HYDRUS-3D Simulation of Soil Water Dynamics in Drip-Irrigated Settings
+* Land Surface Modeling
+* Agroecosystem models
+* regional and global climate models, and
+* Numerical weather prediction models

 A simplified version of ROSETTA is available as a web service and accepts user input soils parameters that can be manually inserted or pasted from an external table of soil parameters.
 The web service can be found [here](https://www.handbook60.org/rosetta/).
 An example of the ROSETTA web service interface is shown in Figure 1 below.

 * Figure 1 - Web Service Interface of ROSETTA example